Loading

 What is the best spark plug gap for a 350 Chevy?

-The spark plug gap is the distance between the center electrode and the ground electrode of the spark plug.
-This gap is crucial because it affects the spark's ability to ignite the air-fuel mixture in the engine's combustion chamber.
-If the gap is too wide or too narrow, it can lead to misfires, reduced power, and increased emissions.
+The spark plug gap refers to the distance between the center electrode and the ground electrode of a spark plug.
+This gap allows the spark to jump across and ignite the air-fuel mixture in the engine cylinder.
+The optimal gap setting can vary depending on the engine type, fuel used, and other factors.

 Recommended Spark Plug Gap for a 350 Chevy